nukkeldev/aside/README.md

 # `aside`

+> [!NOTE] Disclaimer
+> This is my first project that makes use of GitHub Copilot (or any similar) as
+> I experiment with it (I am very, very late).
+I primarily use it for
+> boilerplate that I can later fix up and add to as it's not very good with Zig
+> to be honest but it's good enough to write the code for this sort of program
+> very quickly, which I hadn't been able to do before.

 A dumb CLI assistant that does quite a few random things.
 These (could) include, but are not limited to:
 - [x] (Recusively) scanning remote or local html for links.